skellis46/slipbox/artistic research and ecosystems.md

 - noting that cohesion does not necessarily mean precise.
 Often, cohesion is marked by vagueness (see JAR examples) - [[valorising vagueness]].
 That's a strange dance that one.
 To deploy language of uncertainty while being validated by authority.
 - something about practice-research and not artistic research.
 Not the time and place.
 Mostly about geography.
 - use term artist-scholars, artist-researchers, practice-researchers interchangeably.
+- different from practice-research in nursing for example?
+- [ ] look at SdH's book on practice-research?

 My approach is to reflect deeply and critically on my film project called _Children of the Soil_ [-@ellis-2022-children].
 I am going to ascribe the term _practice-research_ to this project (more on that later).
 I use a work I made because it enables me to access the mangle more completely: the half-formed thoughts, the abstractions, the extrusions, the interruptions, the unknowing, the clarity, the vagueness, the faults, the unfinished, the accidents, the mess.
 Not because I want to draw attention to this work (the work is what it is is).